-- trained Link Governors are appointed for safeguarding and child protection, and Children in Care (CIC); these Governors will attend training/updates every three years; - it is the role of the Governor with responsibility for safeguarding, in the Local Governing Body, to take an interest in this area and keep the Local Governing Body up to date with changes or issues that might arise, supported by the Headteacher; - a member of the Oakmeadow CE Primary & Nursery School Governing Body will have a responsibility for ensuring Safeguarding arrangements are compliant and effective; - The Local Governing Body will ensure that a senior member of the school's Leadership Team is designated to take the lead responsibility for Safeguarding.
-This will include providing advice and guidance to staff, liaising with relevant Local Authority teams, and fully engaging with multi-agency teams; - the Chair of Governors will liaise with the Local Authority Designated Officer, in the event of allegations of abuse made against the Headteacher.
+- trained Link Governors are appointed for safeguarding and child protection, and Children in Care (CIC); these Governors will attend training/updates every three years; - it is the role of the Governor with responsibility for safeguarding, in each of the Local Governing Bodies, to take an interest in this area and keep the Local Governing Body up to date with changes or issues that might arise, supported by the Headteacher; - a member of the Marches Academy Trust Board of Trustees will have a responsibility for ensuring Safeguarding arrangements are compliant and effective; - each Local Governing Body will ensure that a senior member of each school's Leadership Team is designated to take the lead responsibility for Safeguarding.
+This will include providing advice and guidance to staff, liaising with relevant Local Authority teams, and fully engaging with multi-agency teams; - the Chair of Governors for each Local Governing Body will liaise with the Local Authority Designated Officer, in the event of allegations of abuse made against the Headteacher.
+In the case of allegations of abuse made against the Chief Executive Officer of the Marches Academy Trust, it will be the responsibility of the Chair of Trustees to liaise with Local Authority Designated Officer.

-The Oakmeadow CE Primary & Nursery School creates a culture of safe recruitment and, as part of that, adopts recruitment procedures that help deter, reject, or identify people who may pose a risk to children (Part Three: Safer Recruitment: Keeping Children Safe in Education 2019).
+The Marches Academy Trust creates a culture of safe recruitment and, as part of that, adopts recruitment procedures that help deter, reject, or identify people who may pose a risk to children (Part Three: Safer Recruitment: Keeping Children Safe in Education 2020).